mtlynch/mtlynch.io/content/posts/tinypilot/index.md

         Frames per second: 30.000 (30/1)
 ```

-The HDMI dongle was delivering the video stream in `MJPG` format! uStreamer's hardware-assisted encoding was fast, but it was totally unnecessary since modern browsers can render Motion JPEG natively.
+The HDMI dongle was delivering the video stream in `MJPG` format! uStreamer's hardware-assisted encoding was fast, but it was totally unnecessary since modern browsers render Motion JPEG natively.

 We adjusted uStreamer to skip the re-encode and just pass through the video stream as-is.